klumw/copper-examples/copper-influxdb/README.md

 Copper InfluxDB
 ========
-This example shows how you can measure and store copper related time-series data in influxdb.
+This example shows how to measure and store copper related time-series data in influxdb.

-The following data can be measured:
+The following copper metrics are available:
 - Dequeue count
 - Error count
 - Finished count